johnCavatelli/johnCavatelli.github.io/README.md

 ## Built using Three.js and shaders written in GLSL

--Math for equally distributing eyes around the head -arrow key compatibility()
--Scaling Of the eyes
--Hover Effects
--Zoom in at start
--About Page Background Shader
--About Page Body
--Blog Background Shader
--Blog Page
-TODO:
--Add Tutorial Texture About Click and drag that disappears after rotate -Touch support for Garden

 To Run Locally:
 Clone Repo > open folder > npm i > npm run dev <3